 Ocean City is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 6,900 people and four constituent neighborhoods, Ocean City is the 99th largest community in Maryland.

 A relatively large number of people in Ocean City telecommute to their jobs.
 Overall, about 11.50% of the workforce works from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Even though Ocean City is a smaller town, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 The per capita income in Ocean City in 2018 was $59,460, which is wealthy relative to Maryland and the nation.
-This equates to an annual income of $169,484 for a family of four.
+This equates to an annual income of $237,840 for a family of four.
 However, Ocean City contains both very wealthy and poor people as well.

 The people who call Ocean City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ocean City residents report their race to be White, followed by Asian.
-Important ancestries of people in Ocean City include Irish, German, English, Italian, and Polish.
+Important ancestries of people in Ocean City include Irish, German, Italian, English, and Polish.

 The most common language spoken in Ocean City is English.
 Other important languages spoken here include Spanish and Greek.